kippnorcal/jobvite/README.md

 # jobvite
-An ETL service job for staging Jobvite candidate and job data
+An ETL job for extracting candidate and job data from Jobvite's API.

 ## Dependencies: